dbkangaroo/website/en/buy.md

 ## Subscription plan
 The prices below are annual subscription prices and include one year of free upgrades and support.

+All prices(without VAT) are displayed in USD and VAT may apply.
 | Features plan | Enterprise license    | Non-commercial license | License extension |
 |-------------|:-----------:|:-----------:|-------------|
 | Multiple database | USD 249    | USD 99      | 20% discount |